fluxcd/flagger/README.md

 using a service mesh (App Mesh, Istio, Linkerd) or an ingress controller (Contour, Gloo, NGINX, Skipper, Traefik) for traffic routing.
-For release analysis, Flagger can query Prometheus, Datadog, New Relic or CloudWatch and for alerting it uses Slack, MS Teams, Discord and Rocket.
+For release analysis, Flagger can query Prometheus, Datadog, New Relic or CloudWatch and for alerting it uses Slack, MS Teams, Discord, Rocket and Google Chat.

 Flagger is a [Cloud Native Computing Foundation](https://cncf.io/) project and part of [Flux](https://fluxcd.io) family of GitOps tools.